oxguy3/fedora-tips/dolphin-emu.md

 ## Build the application

-Now you need to compile to code into a build.
+Now you need to compile the code into a build.

 ```
 mkdir Build